The History of Collage / Photomontage: Eva Lake/ 1978 - 2017

 Before I ever collaged, I collected old magazines and nostalgia.

-In general I read them cover to cover, ads and all - eventually I cut them up to create my own stories.
+I read them cover to cover and eventually I cut them up to create my own stories.
+This webpage is a taste from 1978 onwards, mostly the old stuff.

-My first collages were made in high school.
+My first collages were made in high school, the early 70's.
 I was looking at Interview, Richard Hamilton and Pop Art.

 I didn't get really serious about collage until the punk era.
-By 1979 my collages were made for fanzines, especially the black and white pieces.
+My work was made for Xeroxed fanzines and punk posters.

 By that time I knew about Dada, having seen Dada and Surrealism Revisited at the Hayward Gallery in 1978.

-Over the years I've made all kinds of work - painting, drawing, music, dance, performance - but photomontage was and is the most constant.
+Over the years I've made all kinds of work - painting, drawing, music, dance, performance - but collage/photomontage is the most constant.

 I've called it a Bedroom Art as often that was the only place I had to work in.
 I completely relate to the "Cut with a Kitchen Knife" idea.